Cable cars are popular subjects for toys and other collectible items. Click on each

 A sheet music cover for "I Left My Heart in San Francisco" by George Cory and Douglass

 Cross.
-At one time I was very tired of this song, but I've always loved Tony Bennet.
+At one time I was very tired of this song, but I've always loved Tony Bennett.

 The cover of the album Originals and Ragtimes by trumpet player Lu Watters'